 After a certain period of inactivity on an account, a debt becomes time-barred and debt collectors can no longer sue you for it.
 This period of time is known as the statute of limitations and varies by state.
 If the statute of limitations has passed, it's illegal for a debt collector to sue you (but it's up to you to prove the statute of limitations has passed if they do sue you).
 Find out the statute of limitations in your state.
 That may impact your decision to pay an old debt.

-Note that making a partial payment or a payment arrangement on an old debt can restart the statute of limitations, giving the creditor or collector more time to sue you for the debt.
+Note that making a partial payment, a payment arrangement, or accepting a settlement offer on an old debt can restart the statute of limitations, giving the creditor or collector more time to sue you for the debt.
 Payments do not, however, restart the credit reporting time limit which is seven years for most debts.

 A Moral Obligation to Pay